 Frances and James were at Lansdowne Crescent in 1936, with Annie Dillon and Margaret Josephine Dillon (the latter witnessed her wedding) who were there in 1934 and 1935 and several others.
 In 1938 they were living at 3 Crescent Mansions, Elgin Crescent, Kensington, and Annie Dillon also living with them – perhaps his mother?
 Frances and James later divorced and with her future partner she had a third son.

 Frances Anne Eadie Slimon, mother Irvine, died aged 80 in Haymarket, Edinburgh, in 1993 (In the Scottish records women are listed under their maiden and married names).
 There are grandchildren and great grandchildren of Frances living today.

 Ancestry war records and Scotland’s People records

-With many thanks to the Dillon family for providing us with family details, including the information that Frances was working at the House of Lords, which seems to clinch her seat at the table.
+With many thanks to Frances’ family for providing us with many personal details, and the critical information that Frances was working at the House of Lords, all helping her to secure a firm claim to her seat at the table.